• Why should I refer you, owner clients, for management?

 6. Over 25 years of real estate experience and 14 years in full-time property management mean we are here for the long haul.

 Absolutely.
-You list the property, use our link for applicants to apply, we fully screen the tenants, make a recommendation to both you and the owner, once approved, we draw the lease and coordinate move in.
+You list the property, use our link for applicants to apply, we fully screen the residents, make a recommendation to both you and the owner, once approved, we draw the lease and coordinate move in.
 You pick up your sign and lockbox then update MLS and look forward to receiving your lease listing fee.
 It is that easy.

 • Do you pay a referral fee?